kimdoanh89/doanhluong.me/_posts/2023-07-16-SOLID_principles.markdown

 - I - Interface Segregation Principle
 - D - Dependency Inversion Principle

 These principles encourage designs that are robust, extensible and maintainable.
 Applying them consistently leads to code that is flexible, modular and easier to understand, refactor and test.

 ## 1. Single Responsibility Principle

 The single responsibility principle states that a class should have only one reason to change.
 In other words, a class should have only one job and encapsulate that functionality entirely.

 Here are some symptoms that indicate code is not following the single responsibility principle:
 - A class has too many methods or instance variables
 - Methods in a class do unrelated things - e.g. calculate tax and send email
 - Changes to one functionality breaks other functionality
-- Class name is generic like Utility or Manager
-- Class has vague names like doStuff() or processThings()
-- Code duplication across classes doing similar work
 - God object anti-pattern - one huge central class

 To refactor code to follow single responsibility:
 - Split large classes into smaller, logical classes
 - Group methods and variables based on functionality
-- Create new classes for each responsibility
-- Give classes descriptive names based on their purpose
+- Create new classes for each responsibility with descriptive names based on their purpose
 - Remove duplication by extracting common code to new classes
-- Change method visibility to private if used only within class
-- Create coarse grained interfaces to connect classes
-- Limit interactions between classes not directly related

 For example, refactoring a Customer class: